 Step 1: Calculate Income

 We recommend looking at your after-tax income.
-If we are budgeting household expenses and goals, we want to see how much money hits the bank account every month.
-However, if we focus on tax planning, it would also be beneficial to focus on the before-tax amount.
-This is helpful because sometimes we can discover if an employer is withholding too much for state and federal taxes.
+If we are budgeting household expenses and goals, we want to look at how much money hits the bank account every month.
+If we are focusing on tax planning, then it would also be beneficial to focus on the before-tax amount.

 Step 2: Calculate Necessities